 The school is based at the St Dominic’s Home in Belmont and targets children from at-risk communities in and around Port of Spain.
 Sessions include football training, counselling sessions with the kids and their parents, physiological assessments, nutritional guidelines, basic literacy education and life skills sessions.

-Since the launch of the programme, coaches have already benefitted from training sessions with Real Madrid coaches, to enable them to better deliver the objectives of the programme.
-By building local capacity, it is expected that this programme and others like it, would continue in the long-term.
+On average, 80 children have participated each year of the programme since its launch in 2011.
+Coaches have also benefitted from training sessions with Real Madrid coaches, to enable them to better deliver the objectives of the programme.

 • Real Madrid Foundation